ice-exe/LuniTack/README.md

-# 🌟 LunTack: The Ultimate Simulation Tool
+# 🌟 LuniTack: The Ultimate Simulation Tool

 ## 🚀 Powered by Lunity

-LunTack is a high-performance network simulation tool designed for educational and testing purposes.
+LuniTack is a high-performance network simulation tool designed for educational and testing purposes.
 It allows users to simulate high network traffic scenarios with precise control over parameters like packet size, rate limit, and thread count. **Use responsibly and only in authorized environments.**

 ---